-- During stage 1 the child is generally well (asymptomatic).
+- Stage 1: The child is generally well (asymptomatic).

-- During stage 2 the child has skin rashes and minor infections.
+- Stage 2: The child has skin rashes and minor infections.

-- During stage 3 the child becomes ill with more serious infections.
+- Stage 3: The child becomes ill with more serious infections.

-- During stage 4 the child becomes infected with unusual organisms which are very uncommon in healthy children.
-Stage 4 is also know as AIDS.
+- Stage 4: The child becomes infected with unusual organisms which are very uncommon in healthy children.
+Stage 4 is also known as AIDS.